The Keys & Guardians Series

 It’s the typical story.
 Girl meets boy through her spiritual therapist.
 Girl goes home with boy after a lovely date.
 Boy finds his young son waiting on his doorstep…having crossed state lines to get there.

 After Eric finds his son waiting for him at his home, Emma is more than ready to leave him to find out how the boy got there.
 After all, it isn’t her business.
 But the boy is terrified, doesn’t remember where his mother is, and is reluctant to let her go.
 Feeling badly for them both, Emma agrees to stay until the mystery is sorted out.

-As Emma helps to unravel the mystery behind the boy’s disappearance, she comes face to face with a revelation of her own that leads Emma to understand meeting Eric was no coincidence–this isn’t even the first lifetime they’ve crossed paths in.
+As Emma helps to unravel the mystery behind the boy’s appearance, she comes face to face with a revelation of her own that leads Emma to understand meeting Eric was no coincidence–this isn’t even the first lifetime they’ve crossed paths in.